uthoffcyra/Put-U-On/docs/UserResarch.md

   - Team Action (if any): Focus primarily on paid memberships as the means of income for the product.

 - Marcus Diaz
-  - Observation Statement:
+  - Observation Statement: people discover most their music on social media
-  - Supporting Data:
+  - Supporting Data: tiktok and instagram combined with 63 votes
-  - Team Action (if any):
+  - Team Action (if any): grab music from such sites